Practicing Work/Life Balance

 Crunch the Numbers!

 Look at how much time you and your partner actually have together and discuss if this will be workable over the long haul.
-If the answer is no, this is an opportunity to really evaluate your goals as a couple (which I’ll talk more about next).
+If the answer is no, this is an opportunity to really evaluate how to redesign your relationship to live the life you want, together (which I’ll talk more about next).

 In the meantime, establish routines and rituals that allow for you to create meaning with the limited amount of time you do have together.
 For example, if you have 10 minutes together before heading to work, try putting your phones away and take the first few sips of your morning coffee together.